salrashid123/squid_proxy/README.md

 ### Generating new CA

-THis repo and image comes with a built-in CA (`root-ca.crt` is the true parent CA that signed a subordinate ca `CA_crt.pem` (yes, i know, its confusing but i used that subca with that name)).
+THis repo and image comes with a built-in CA (`root-ca.crt` is the true parent CA that signed a subordinate ca `tls-ca.crt` (yes, i know, its confusing but i used that subca with that name)).
 You are free to generate and volume mount your own CA.

 - [https://github.com/salrashid123/ca_scratchpad](https://github.com/salrashid123/ca_scratchpad)